r0bin-dood/sbu-rezi/README.md

 tools and resources being provided.

-# for OD and ML related steps go to "README_OD.md"
+# for training your own dataset steps go to "README_OD.md"

 # goals